 WishGarden Herbs' formulas containing Burdock

-Baby Bum Balm For Diaper Rash, Detox Cleanse Tune-Up Tonic, Get Over It!
+Baby Bum Balm For Diaper Rash, Clear Complexion, Detox Cleanse Tune-Up Tonic, Estrogenic Support, Exercise & Revive Recovery Aid, Get Over It!
 Herbs for the End, Hot Flash!
-Soothing Tonic, Immune Boost For Pregnancy, Kick-Ass Daily Immune With Elderberry & Astragalus, Male Mojo Hormonal Tonic, Muscular-Skeletal Recovery Tonic, PMS Emotional Radical Rescue!, ReBalance Postpartum Hormonal, and Wise Changes Reproductive Tonic
+Soothing Tonic, Immune Boost For Pregnancy, Kick-Ass Daily Immune With Elderberry & Astragalus, Male Mojo Hormonal Tonic, Muscular-Skeletal Recovery Tonic, Party Prep: For a Better Morning After, PMS Emotional Radical Rescue!, ReBalance Postpartum Hormonal, and Wise Changes Reproductive Tonic

 Reference & Reading List